StAnthonyNovato/SAY-Backend/docs/VOLUNTEER_HOURS_API.md

 **GET** `/api/volunteer_hours/view/<id>`

-- **Description:** Retrieve all information for a single user, including total hours, name, email, and a list of their volunteer history.
+- **Description:** Retrieve all information for a single user, including total hours, name, email, and a list of their non-deleted volunteer history.
 - **Response:**
     - `200 OK` with a JSON object containing user info, total hours, and a `history` array of all their volunteer logs.
     - `404 Not Found` if the user does not exist.